Croton Fertilizer: Tips On Fertilizing Crotons When and How

 Related: What Soil is Best for Crotons?

-Moreover, if you’re Croton is overfertilized, another step you can do to fix it is to prune all affected or damaged parts of the plant.
+Moreover, if your Croton is overfertilized, another step you can take to fix it is to prune all affected or damaged parts of the plant.

 Then, scratch the top layer of the soil surface with your hand.
 Lastly, water the soil to wash away the extra fertilizer.